Hansmu/docker-tutorial/README.md

 First example command:

-`docker container run --publish 80:80 nginx`
+`docker container run --publish 80:80 nginx` The left port is the host listening port.
+Right hand is within the container

 What happened with the command: